Purpose of voltage transformers

 - When a capacitor-can blows up, the voltage developed on the faulted phase is not the same as the other phases.
 Voltage transformers transmit this unbalanced voltage information to the relay.

 - On the transmission line exit, a coupling-capacitor VT is used for communication purposes.
-The capacitive element in the VT is used in conjunction with the LC element in a line tuner to couple a high frequency signal.
+The capacitive element in the VT is used in conjunction with the inductive element in a line tuner to couple a high-frequency signal.

 - At high voltage, directional relays are programmed to “look” in one direction – maybe into the transformer or into the transmission line.
 The CVT’s can provide the polarizing potentials (3V_0).